dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## 7) ABC algorithm to estimate the demographic history

 A demographic model must be specified when analyzing genomic data to infer DFEf or the point strength of selection acting on the nonsynonymous variants at a certain frequency in the population (steps 2-4).
 We used an ABC algorithm to infer the demographic model based on the L values found on the synonymous variants.
+Although the scenario simulated is very specific, we hope that this gives an intuition into how our proposed ABC works.
 The L values of the synonymous variants are summarized by their frequency in different windows w1, ... , wn.
 In this example we will use the file located in ExamplePipeline/ABC/LDistributionOnePercentSynSites.txt .

 Then, to run the ABC algorithm we run the following scripts in consecutive order: